Virtual data room examples: what they look like and how to pick one

 How much does a virtual data room cost?

 It ranges from free to over $200,000 per year, depending on who the platform is built for.
-For startup-focused tools with published pricing, Ellty starts at $0 free, $69/month Standard, $149/month Data Room, and $349/month Data Room Plus - all with no per-user fees.
+For modern tools with published pricing, Ellty starts at $0 free, $69/month Standard, $149/month Data Room, and $349/month Data Room Plus - all with no per-user fees.
 Mid-market platforms like iDeals start around $460/month.
 Enterprise platforms like Datasite and Intralinks charge per page volume or custom rates that can reach $7,000+ for 10,000 pages.
 If a provider doesn't publish pricing, expect it to be higher than you'd like.

 How long does it take to set up a virtual data room?